-Interviews with 11 local developers and realtors indicate that housing demand in electoral area E is greater than supply at present and that new development will be inhibited by lack of services such as sewer and water.
-Given the projected population growth and household size, this report's analysis estimates that there is a need for 111 units of new housing in electoral area E in the next five years with a particular need for one-bedroom units.
+Interviews with 11 local developers and realtors indicate that housing demand in electoral area I is greater than supply at present and that new development will be inhibited by lack of services such as sewer and water.
+Electoral area I is projected to grow significantly faster than its historical rate, from 561 households in 2019 to 858 households in 2025, an increase of 53% in six years.
+Given the projected population growth and household size, this report's analysis estimates that there is a need for 297 units of new housing in electoral area I in the next five years with a particular need for one-bedroom units.